Assistant Academic Specialist

 My most important goal as a teacher is to actively engage students in the learning process.
 I utilize a variety of different teaching techniques that encourage students to fully comprehend new concepts instead of simply acquiring pieces of information.
-For example, I incorporate case study discussions with Wikipedia-style group writing assignments as well as an emphasis of neuroscience-related stories in the media.
-My lectures draw from the primary scientific literature and promote a critical analysis of hypothesis-driven discoveries, and incorporate case study discussions and writing assignments.
+My lectures draw from the primary scientific literature, promote a critical analysis of hypothesis-driven discoveries, and incorporate case study discussions and writing assignments.

 My teaching interests span a broad range with a central focus around behavioral neurobiology.
 I teach Neurobiology (BIOL 3405), Animal Behavior (BIOL 3403), Behavioral Endocrinology (PSYC 3405) and Psychobiology (PSYC 3458).

-As the Assistant Director for the Behavioral Neuroscience Program, I am happy to help with curriculum issues as well as questions regarding graduate studies and research.
+As the Associate Director for the Behavioral Neuroscience Program, I am happy to help with curriculum issues as well as questions regarding graduate studies and research.
 I participate in a variety of neuroscience outreach including judging science fairs, organizing undergraduate meetings, and advising the NEURONs student club.
 I am also the faculty advisor for Nu Rho Psi, the national neuroscience honors society chapter at Northeastern.